 Visual comparisons are one of the most effective tools in the storytelling toolkit.
 They take competing information that might otherwise have been related through text or tables and deliver it in a way that is much easier and more intuitive to interpret and analyze at a glance.
 For place-based storytelling, cartographic comparisons can pack an even bigger punch, enabling the quick comprehension of trends or patterns within a geographic context, across multiple datasets.

-One of the features added to ArcGIS StoryMaps in June is the Swipe media block.
-Its presence changes the way comparing maps can be used to tell a robust story.
+One of the features added to ArcGIS StoryMaps in June, 2020 was the Swipe media block.
+Its presence changes the way visual comparisons can be used to tell a robust story.
+With the swipe block, storytellers can directly compare two synchronized images or web maps.
+This blog post will focus primarily on the workflow and use cases for maps.

 The story so far